bjoern-sellnau/vaccine/README.md

 ### With a built file ###

-One way to develop with vaccine is to develop with the built file that includes your sources and vaccine.js.
+One workflow is to develop with the built file that includes your sources and vaccine.js.
 This could be done manually (which would get annoying) with a separate build step before refreshing a page.
-However, vaccine comes with development servers (dev_server_*.js) that can build on the fly, so you can just refresh.
+However, vaccine comes with development servers (`dev_server_*.js`) that can build on the fly, so you can just refresh.

 ### Separate scripts ###